 Personal Social Networks

 People share a great deal of personal information across their various social networks, even if it can’t all be seen by everyone.
-One of the things that social media users do share about more than you might think are their experiences with the businesses they interact with.
+One of the things that social media users do share about more than you might think is their experience with the businesses they interact with.

 Professional Social Networks